-- no more than 65 credits earned from a two-year community or junior college may be applied toward requirements for the baccalaureate degree (see Transfer of Credits under Academic Policies and Procedures); - no more than 12 internship, field experience, or teaching assistantship credits may be applied towards requirements for the baccalaureate degree; - no more than 12 correspondence credits may be applied towards requirements for the baccalaureate degree; - no more than 30 credits may be applied through testing options such as Advanced Placement, CLEP, or International Baccalaureate.
+- no more than 65 credits earned from a two-year community or junior college may be applied toward requirements for the baccalaureate degree (see Transfer of Credits under Academic Policies and Procedures); - no more than 12 internship, field experience, or teaching assistantship credits may be applied towards requirements for the baccalaureate degree, with the exception of the Outdoor Education major; - no more than 30 credits may be applied through testing options such as Advanced Placement, CLEP, or International Baccalaureate.

-Though the Registrar's Office tracks every student's progress toward meeting degree requirements, each student is ultimately responsible for determining and completing the academic credits and co-curricular wellness workshops s/he needs to satisfy the degree requirements.
+Though the Registrar's Office tracks every student's progress toward meeting degree requirements, each student is ultimately responsible for determining and completing the academic credits s/he needs to satisfy the degree requirements.